 - Find out if your department or organisation has guidance or processes for paying people

-- INVOLVE latest advice and information on payment and recognition including access to a free, confidential benefits advice line for researchers and members of the public.
+- NIHR latest advice and information on payment and recognition including access to a free, confidential benefits advice line for researchers and members of the public.

 Public involvement in the research process

-People with lived experience, patients, service users and carers can work with you at all stages of the research cycle; for example:
+People with lived experience, patients, service users and carers can work with you at all stages of the research cycle.

 - inform research priorities